-You will receive an email confirming that a decision has been made.
-The actual decision is then sent to your address in Sweden.
-When the residence permit card is ready it will be sent to you within about a week.
+You will receive an e-mail stating that the decision has been made.
+The decision itself will then be sent home to your address in Sweden.
+If you receive a residence permit, you will also receive a

 Permanent residence permit

-If the Migration Agency refuses your application
+If the Swedish Migration Agency rejects your application

 In the case of applications for children under 18, you fill in the form Application for residence permit to settle in Sweden – for a child under the age of 18, number 163011.

 The application form specifies the documents you must enclose.